parrisma/gmcp/docs/MCPO.md

 ### 3. Authentication

-If using JWT tokens with gplot:
+If using JWT tokens with gofr-plot:

 1. Generate a token:
    ```bash